marionpobelle/SpaceMeow/README.md

 <p align="center"><img src="https://github.com/marionpobelle/SpaceMeow/blob/master/Assets/Images/sm_main_menu.png?raw=true)" width="800" height="400"/></p>

 Space Meow is a Top/Down shooter game.
-In this game the player takes the role a cat in a spaceship that is trapped in an asteroid field.
+In this game the player takes the role of a cat in a spaceship that is trapped in an asteroid field.
 The player will have to shoot and dodge the asteroids to keep themselves out of trouble as long as possible !

 Destroying asteroids grants the player points that increase their overall score.
 Different bonuses will randomly spawn in order to help them survive longer and get